The Furstenberg-S\'ark\"ozy Theorem and Asymptotic Total Ergodicity Phenomena in Modular Rings: Modular rings and Property -LA

-where the supremum is over functions $f_m : \Z/N_m\Z \to \C$ such that $|f_m(n)| \leq 1$ for all $n$. \end{thm} In the proof of this theorem, we will write $T$ for the map $n \mapsto n + 1$ modulo $N$, where the value of $N$ will always be clear in context. \begin{proof}[Proof of Theorem~\ref{main thm for cyclic groups}] It suffices to show the statement of the theorem in the case that the $f_m$'s satisfy $\int f_m \ d\mu_m = 0$.
+where the supremum is over functions $f_m : \Z/N_m\Z \to \C$ such that $\norm{f_m} \leq 1$. \end{thm} In the proof of this theorem, we will write $T$ for the map $n \mapsto n + 1$ modulo $N$, where the value of $N$ will always be clear from the context. \begin{proof}[Proof of Theorem~\ref{main thm for cyclic groups}] It suffices to show the statement of the theorem in the case that the $f_m$'s satisfy $\int f_m \ d\mu_m = 0$.

 Fix a polynomial $P \in \Q[n]$ that maps integers to integers.
 If $P$ has degree 1, then $P(n) = c_1n + c_0$ for some integers $c_1,c_0$, and hence the argument in the proof of Proposition \ref{ATE for cyclic groups} applies (since of course $n \mapsto n + c_0$ is a permutation of $\Z/N_m\Z$ for any $m$).
 Thus, suppose $P$ has degree $k \geq 2$.
 Without loss of generality, we may assume the coefficients are actually integers.
 Indeed, if the theorem statement holds for polynomials with integer coefficients and $P$ has at least one non-integer coefficient, fix some constant $c > 0$ such that $cP \in \Z[n]$.
 Let $N$ be such that $\lpf{N} > c$.
 Then the map $\varphi_c(m) := \inv c m$ permutes $\Z/N\Z$, so for any $f : \Z/N\Z \to \C$, it follows that